-But increasingly among DnD communities, a definition of roleplaying has developed that is rather specific.
+But, increasingly, when discussing how to play Dungeons and Dragons, fans use a definition of roleplaying that’s rather specific.
 Many now have a default vision of roleplaying as something comparable to acting.
 Taking on the mannerisms of a character.
 Doing their voice.
 Making decisions as them instead of for them.

 In part, high profile ‘Actual Play’ D&D campaigns like Critical Role, Children of Earte, or Legends of the Multiverse are the reason for this.
 These tend to thrust the roleplaying, acting aspects of Dungeons and Dragons into the spotlight – primarily because that’s the best way to make the game entertaining for viewers.
 Since this is the main way people get to actually see or hear D&D being played, it’s only natural that this version of roleplaying is one that’s taken root.

 But the most successful Actual Play campaigns usually feature comedians, professional actors, or voice actors.
 Their players excel at putting on accents, depicting mannerisms, coming up with catchphrases – in other words, portraying an entirely different person, body and soul.
 This is a very particular skill set, and it’s one that a ton of people just don’t have.